Nukesor/comfy-table/README.md

 ## Contribution Guidelines

 Comfy-table is supposed to be minimalistic.
-A fixed set of features that just work, for a simple use-case:
+A fixed set of features that just work for "normal" use-cases:

 - Normal tables (columns, rows, one cell per column/row).
 - Dynamic arrangement of content to a given width.
 - Some kind of manual intervention in the arrangement process.

-If you come up with an idea or an improvement, that fits into the current scope of the project, feel free to create an issue :)!
+If you come up with an idea or an improvement that fits into the current scope of the project, feel free to create an issue :)!

-Some things however will most likely not be added to the project, since they drastically increase the complexity of the library or cover very specific edge-cases.
+Some things however will most likely not be added to the project since they drastically increase the complexity of the library or cover very specific edge-cases.

 Such features are: